 - the date of the parents’ marriage or civil partnership, if the child’s parents were married or in a civil partnership with each other at the time of birth

 When we receive birth registrations, a number of checks are carried out on records to ensure that they are valid.
 Checks are more frequent on those records with extreme values for main variables (such as age of mother) as these have a greater impact on published tables.
-For example, when looking at multiple births, checks are carried out to ensure that the number of triplets is divisible by 3 and that there is 1 maternity recorded for each set of triplets.
+For example, when looking at multiple births, checks are carried out to ensure that the number of triplets is divisible by three and that there is one maternity recorded for each set of triplets.
 Any birth records which appear questionable are raised with GRO on a monthly basis for further investigation.

 4.2 Abortions data

 Information on abortions is derived from notifications supplied under the Abortion Act 1967.
-These are sent by registered practitioners to the Chief Medical Officer of the Department of Health, or to the Chief Medical Officer of the Welsh government.
+These are sent by registered practitioners to the Chief Medical Officer of the Department of Health (DH), or to the Chief Medical Officer of the Welsh government.
 The details supplied include the woman’s date of birth, marital status and usual residence.

 Abortion notifications go through an agreed series of checks and values for missing items are imputed at DH before being supplied to us, this ensures data are of sufficient quality.
 Each quarter there are also updates on previous quarters which have not been previously finalised; these updates will contain records where DH raised queries which have been resolved.Back to table of contents

 Conception statistics do not include miscarriages or illegal abortions.
-NHS Choices estimate that 1 in 5 confirmed pregnancies will end in miscarriage.
+NHS Choices estimate that one in six confirmed pregnancies will end in miscarriage.
 It is impossible to determine the extent of illegal abortions, for example, by women using drugs bought from the Internet.
 The only statistics available are where complications arise from illegal abortions resulting in illness or death.
 In 1965, before abortion was legalised, the number of women discharged from hospital with post-abortion sepsis (Col 202) was 3,050; in 1982 it was 390.
-Why Mothers Die 2000-2002: The Sixth Report of the Confidential Enquiries into Maternal Deaths in the UK found that in the 3 years from 1961 to 1963, 139 women were recorded as dying as a result of abortions.
+Why Mothers Die 2000-2002: The Sixth Report of the Confidential Enquiries into Maternal Deaths in the UK found that in the three years from 1961 to 1963, 139 women were recorded as dying as a result of abortions.
 Saving Mothers’ Lives: reviewing maternal deaths to make motherhood safer 2006-2008 reported no deaths from abortions from 2006 to 2008.
 Given the steady rise in numbers of legal abortions since 1968, and the improvements in access to abortion it can be assumed that the vast majority of abortions carried out in England and Wales today are legal ones.

 During 2013 the number of Ground E HSA4 notifications (“substantial risk” that the child might be born “seriously handicapped”) was found to be lower than the number reported to the congenital anomaly registries.
 DH has worked closely with the National Down’s Syndrome Cytogenetic Register (NDSCR) to explore this discrepancy and make recommendations.
 Results suggested that an abortion notification was made for about 54% of NDSCR records.
 Hence there is potentially an undercount of Ground E abortions.
 DH continues to work closely with the Royal College of Obstetricians and Gynaecologists (RCOG) and other organisations in implementing the recommendations where possible.